I went to the Galapagos with some friends and family in July 2008 on a

 (not necessarily the lenses actually used for the shots):

-Quick summary: take one long lens like the
+Quick summary: take one long lens (to about 400mm long) and one

 For those with more patience or interest, details follow.